EvoAnalysis/Student_Insights/READme.md

 ---

 ## 📝 Executive Summary
-See `Report Summary.pdf` for a complete narrative interpretation of all key visuals, including trends and takeaways.
-The Word version is included for editing.
+See `Report Summary.pdf` for a narrative of all visuals, including trends and takeaways, The Word version is included for editing.

 ---

 ## 📌 Notes
-This is a portfolio project using mock data to demonstrate data workflow and technical ability—not a real-world institutional analysis.
+This is a portfolio project using mock data to demonstrate data workflow and technical ability—not a real-world analysis.

 ---